 And so it proved to be.
 Speaker Larijani was well into his speech when he was rudely interrupted, Iranian style, by supporters of the President.
 At first the interruptions to his speech comprised slogans and jeers.

 But after a while these same supporters of the President took to throwing clay prayer tablets and their shoes.
-We’ve become used to speakers having shoes hurled at them since President Bush suffered that ignominy during one of his Middle East speeches.
+It’s a fact.
+Audience members throw shoes when they disapprove!
+The first notable occasion was when President Bush suffered that ignominy during one of his Middle East speeches.
+And then shoe-throwing protesters upset the Pakistan President speech in Birmingham.
 But everyone seems to enjoy doing it, so it can’t be that bad.

-On this occasion, in Qom, Speaker Larijani was eventually escorted away from the podium as the President’s supporters tried to reach him.
+On this occasion, in Qom, they escorted Speaker Larijani away from the podium as the President’s supporters tried to reach him.
 And that was it…speech over.